Helsinki Museum Competition - Finland (2024)

 The result is an inclusive, forward-thinking cultural venue that engages both visitors and the wider city.

-(All images by Polysmiths & Atelier Pendhapa)
+(All images by Polysmiths AD & Atelier Pendhapa)

 Check out our case study article about a new contemporary art gallery concept for a Grade II Listed gallery space in South Kensington, London.